Riga Ghetto: Restrictions on Jews

 Officially the Gestapo took over the prisons in Riga on July 11, 1941.
 By this time, however, the Latvian gangs had killed a number of the Jewish inmates.
 The Gestapo initially set up its headquarters in the building of the former Latvian Ministry of Agriculture on Raiņa Boulevard.
 A special Jewish administration was set up.
 Gestapo torture and interrogation were carried out in the basement of this building.
 After this treatment the arrested persons were sent to prison, where the inmates were starved to death.
 Later the Gestapo relocated to the former museum at the corner of Kalpaka and Brīvības boulevards.
-The Nazis also set up a Latvia puppet government, under a Latvian General Oskars Dankers, who was himself half-German.
+The Nazis also set up a Latvia puppet government under Latvian General Oskars Dankers, who was himself half-German.
 A "Bureau of Jewish Affairs" was set up at the Latvian police prefecture.
-Nuremberg-style laws were introduced, which tried to force people in marriages between Jews and non-Jews to divorce.
-If the couple refused to divorce, the woman, if a Jew, would be forced to undergo sterilization.
+Nuremberg-style laws were introduced to force people in marriages between Jews and non-Jews to divorce.
+If the couple refused, the woman, if Jewish, was forced to undergo sterilization.
 Jewish physicians were forbidden to treat non-Jews, and non-Jewish physicians were forbidden to treat Jews.